-Welcome to Fairies of New England: The Little People of the Hills and Forests, a website in support of my forthcoming book New England Fairies: A History of the Little People of the Hills and Forests (to be published August 5, 2024, by the History Press, 144 pages).
+Welcome to Fairies of New England: The Little People of the Hills and Forests, a website in support of my books New England Fairies: A History of the Little People of the Hills and Forests (The History Press, 144 pages, out now) and New York Fairies: A History of the Little People of the Empire State (The History Press, 128 pages, out July 8).

 My name is Andrew Warburton, and I’m a writer from Bristol, England, currently living near Providence, Rhode Island.
 In this blog, I write about fairies from a folkloric, literary, and historical perspective.